About

 Dr. Riess has served as President of the North American Society for Oceanic History, curator at The Mariners’ Museum, consulting curator for the Peabody Museum, Salem, consulting exhibit designer for the Smithsonian Institution, and consulting archaeology editor for National Geographic Magazine.

-Currently he is writing a non-fiction popular book about the 1779 privateer Defence, writing historical novels, and giving public lectures about the history and archaeology of 17th and 18th-century America.
+Currently he is writing a non-fiction popular book about the 1779 privateer Defence, writing historical novels, and giving online lectures about the history and archaeology of 17th and 18th-century America.